Title Issues are a Main Reason Why Royalties are not Being Paid on and Oil and Gas Lease

 You signed an Oil and Gas Lease, you might have even been paid a bonus.
 However, now that there is production the company won’t pay the royalties.
 In “Suspense” means that your oil and gas mineral royalty payments are being withheld.
-A common reason for an operator to use suspense is because they want to be sure that they are paying the rightful owner.
+A common reason why an operator to use suspense is because they want to be sure that they are paying the rightful owner.
 Often, the issue is an un-probated estate in Oklahoma.
 In other words, even though you inherited the minerals there is no court order determining that you own them.

 How difficult is it Probate Minerals?
 How long does a Probate Take?